Skip to content

 1. Go to the Integrations page.

-2. Select the Azure DevOps integration from the Available section.
+2. Select the Azure DevOps Account integration from the Available section.

-3. Click Install: A window will appear, prompting you to provide the Organization name and Personal Access Token for Azure, then click Next.
+3. Click Install: A window will appear, prompting you to provide the Personal Access Token and Integration Name for Azure, then click Install.

 Installation